apnadkarni/blt/doc/palette.rst

   **-colorspacing** *spacingType*
     Specifies the spacing colors.  *SpacingType* can be in any of the "regular", "irregular", or "interval".
-See `LOOKUP TABLE ENTRIES`_ for details.
+See `LOOK-UP TABLE ENTRIES`_ for details.
 The default is "regular".

   **-fade** *percent*